LucaMalavolta/PyORBIT/docs/models/correlated_datasets.md

 ## Keywords

-Model-wide keywords, with the default value in bold face.
+Model-wide keywords, with the default value in boldface.

 **order**
 * accepted values: any number up to 10 | **`1`**